-More than $1.2 billion in cryptocurrency was stolen so far in the first quarter of 2022.
-So if you've been scammed, hacked or otherwise lost crypto... you're not the only one.
+More than $3.8 billion in cryptocurrency was stolen last year, and a number of exchanges including FTX, Voyager & Celsius halted transactions due to liquidity issues.
+So if you've been scammed, hacked, had your assets frozen, or otherwise lost crypto... you're not the only one.
 Unfortunately, there's not often much you can do to recoup your losses in these instances... but from a tax perspective, there might be a small silver lining as HMRC may let you claim a capital loss - if you meet some specific requirements.
-Learn everything you need to now in our HMRC lost crypto guide.
+Learn everything you need to know in our HMRC lost crypto guide.

 Is lost crypto a capital loss?